Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Experiments

 \subsection{Setup}

-We first split the proposed GFIQA-20k dataset into a training subset (70\%, 14,000 images), a validation subset (10\%, 2,000 images) and a test subset (20\%, 4,000 images).
-During testing, we selected the best performing model with the highest SRCC on the validation set for performance comparisons.
-We use SRCC, Pearson Linear Correlation Coefficient (PLCC), and Root Mean Square Error (RMSE) to evaluate model prediction accuracy and monotonicity.
+We first randomly split the proposed GFIQA-20k dataset into a training subset (70\%, 14,000 images), a validation subset (10\%, 2,000 images) and a test subset (20\%, 4,000 images).
+For testing, we selected the best performing model with the highest SRCC on the validation set for performance comparisons.
+We use the SRCC, Pearson Linear Correlation Coefficient (PLCC), and Root Mean Square Error (RMSE) to evaluate the model prediction accuracy and monotonicity.